Why Should You Hire a Registered Service Providers?

 When it comes to unregistered NDIS support coordinator, they are not obliged to follow the quality and safeguards requirements of the NDIS Commission.
 So it is up to you to determine the quality and safety of your NDIS support plan.

-Here are some of the benefits of a registered NDIS support coordinator-
+Here are some of the benefits of a registered NDIS Service Provider

 As we discussed above, the choice is in your hands.
-You have to decide whether you want to go for registered NDIS service providers or non-registered.
+You have to decide whether you want to go for registered providers or non-registered.
 Although it is not mandatory to be registered with NDIA but doing so will give you added benefits.
-Thus, if your NDIS support coordination provider is registered, you can rely on them as they have the required qualifications and experience.
+Thus, if your NDIS providers is registered, you can rely on them as they have the required qualifications and experience.
 If you want to go for unregistered service providers, you can do that too on your self-managing plan.

-Access Foundation is a Registered Disability Service Provider Perth in Western Australia working towards providing NDIS support coordination to people with disabilities.
-We are a registered support coordinator with NDIA and have successfully helped and assisted many people with disabilities.
+Access Foundation is a one of the best Registered NDIS Service Provider in Perth, Western Australia working towards providing NDIS support services to people with disabilities.
+We are a registered with NDIS and have successfully helped and assisted many people with disabilities.
 For any more queries or information, get in touch with us or visit us.
 We will assist you further.